-In addition, it is expected that students adhere to the following Safety Guidelines for Transportation:• The driver is in full charge of the bus and students. • Board the bus in an orderly manner.
+In addition, it is expected that students adhere to the following Safety Guidelines for Transportation: · Board the bus in an orderly manner.

 - The driver is in full charge of the bus and students.
-Please show respect and follow directions of the driver and/or staff. - Only assigned students are eligible to ride their assigned bus. - Wait until the driver instructs you to get on or off the bus.
+Please show respect and follow directions of the driver and/or staff - Only assigned students are eligible to ride their assigned bus. - Wait until the driver instructs you to get on or off the bus.